AkshatAgrawal247/fake-news-detector/readme.md

    - Error: `MemoryError` during model training
    - Solution: Reduce `max_features` in TfidfVectorizer or use a smaller sample size

-3. **Jupyter Notebook Not Starting**
-   - Solution: Ensure Jupyter is installed correctly with `pip install jupyter`

 ## Future Improvements